-In fact, eight and 24 points are employed to estimate the parameter Γ_1 .
+In fact, 8 and 24 points are employed to estimate the parameter Γ_1 .
 In the case of BD, CD and FD only two grid points are considered.
-RE and LS schemes use four grid points, with the difference that in the first case the inner points are considerably weighted more (see Table 2); the opposite happens for the LS case.
-CM scheme employs six grid points.
-Therefore, either weighting more the outer part of the derivative estimation (LS scheme) or considering more grid points (CM scheme) contribute to repairing the artifacts and also evidence that the issue only occurs in the inner part of the vortex.
+RE and LS schemes use four grid points, with the difference that in the first case the inner points are considerably more weighted (see Table 2); the opposite happens for the LS case.
+The CM scheme employs six grid points.
+Therefore, either weighting the outer part of the derivative estimation (LS scheme) more or considering more grid points (CM scheme) contributes to repairing the artifacts and also evidences that the issue only occurs in the inner part of the vortex.